• Nav Social Menu

 holiday-candy-sled Glue on more layers of chocolate bars.
 A hint I always gave to my students when they made them.
 First, make sure to use only wrapped candy – check the wrappers to make sure there aren’t any holes or tears.
 Then use only a little bit of the glue.
 Just apply the smallest amount you can to get it to hold so that it’s not seeping out everywhere and possibly into the candy.
 If you follow those tips, the recipient will be able to take the candy sled apart and eat the candy!

 Now, since we’re talking about sleighs/sleds, it got me thinking.
-We might also call this a candy toboggan but I know in some places, people use the word toboggan to mean something else.
+We might also call this a candy toboggan.
+However, I know in some places, people use the word toboggan to mean something else.
 What do you think the word toboggan means?

 Next Post: Freezing Time and Preserving Memories »